Project Funding

 Investment

-Shares are held for a minimum 3 years (then they can be withdrawn by the shareholder) and have an attractive return (currently 5% per annum).
+Shares are held for a minimum of 3 years (after which they can be withdrawn by the shareholder) and offer an attractive return (currently 5% per annum).